jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 ###  Apple Watch Series 6 Review: Smart Features Used Daily

-{% include image.html img="smartwatch-features-used-daily.jpg" alt="Alt for image" caption="smartwatch-features-used-daily" align="center" %}
+{% include image.html img="smartwatch-features-used-daily.webp" alt="Alt for image" caption="smartwatch-features-used-daily" align="center" %}

 We can look at the smart features that are used very frequently daily in a smartwatch.